-Nations Unleashed series, 2018-2019, works on paper, watercolor pencils on paper, Watercolor pencils on paper, 18 x 24 in
+Nations Unleashed series, 2018-2019, Watercolor pencil on paper, 18 x 24 in each

-The series uses the satire and metaphor to comment on politics today and explores the popular political strategy of transferring blame from humans to animals using stereotypes and symbolism.
-It makes us aware of this rampant strategy of displacement, compelling us to critically reflect on the fine lines between fact and fiction of global geopolitics.
+The series uses satire and metaphor to comment on politics today and explores the popular political strategy of transferring blame from humans to animals using stereotypes and symbolism.
+It makes us aware of this rampant strategy of displacement, compelling us to critically reflect on the fine lines between fact and fiction in global geopolitics.